-To systematically and extrinsically evaluate our model, we performed human evaluations using a second set of human participants (n = 100; see Figure ED-5 for the evaluation interface and Human evaluation methods for details).
-Evaluated games belonged to one of three different categories: real games created by participants in our first experiment, matched games (one corresponding to and occupying the same niche as each real game), and novel unmatched games (games in Figure 4 and Figure 5 were included; see Human evaluation methods for details).
-Participants evaluated three games in each category above (without knowing their categories) in a randomized order and answered seven multiple-choice questions for each, each on a different measure, such as human likeness, fun,
+To systematically and extrinsically evaluate our model, we performed human evaluations using a second set of human participants (n=100; see Figure ED-4 for the evaluation interface and Human evaluation methods for details).
+Evaluated games belonged to one of three different categories mentioned above: real participant-created games from our behavioral experiment, or matched or unmatched model-generated games (games in Figure 4 and Figure 5 were included; see Human evaluation methods for details).
+Participants evaluated three games in each category above (without knowing their categories) in a randomized order and provided Likert scale ratings on each game for seven measures, including human likeness, fun, and creativity.
+Our final dataset includes 892 participant-game evaluations, each consisting of a rating for all seven measures.